wanghemeng/Cuda_memory_test/Readme.md

 3. Use zero-copy memory to test.

 4. Use unified memory to test.
+(The result may because the data is moved to gpu and never changed.
+Add some cpu operations will obtain different results.)

 ## Implementation